Peter Millett, Baron Millett: Early life

+Millett was born in Hampstead, London, on 23 June 1932, to Isaac Moses "Denis" Millett and Adele Yetta Weinberg, both Jews of Polish descent.
+The Millett family (also spelt Millet) emigrated from Dąbrowa Tarnowska and set up several businesses.
+His father was prominent in Liberal Party politics in Leicestershire, and with his cousin Michael founded Millets Stores in 1928 in Leicester.
+His mother was a junior tennis champion from Ormskirk, Lancashire.

-The son of Denis and Adele Millett, he was educated at Harrow School, London, and at Trinity Hall, Cambridge, where he received a Master of Arts in Classics and Law in 1954, graduating with a Double First.
+Millett was educated at Harrow School, London, and at Trinity Hall, Cambridge, where he received a Master of Arts in Classics and Law in 1954, graduating with a Double First.
 From 1955 to 1957 he served as a Flying Officer in the Royal Air Force.
 He was awarded an honorary fellowship by Queen Mary, University of London in 2012.

 Legal career

 Millett was called to the bar at Middle Temple in 1955.
 In 1959, he joined Lincoln's Inn, where he was appointed a bencher in 1980.
 From 1958 to 1986 he practised at the Chancery Bar and was examiner and lecturer in practical conveyancing at the Council of Legal Education from 1962 to 1976.
 Between 1967 and 1973, Millett was junior counsel at the Department of Trade and Industry in chancery matters, and between 1971 and 1975 member of the General Council of the Bar.

 He was a member of the Law Commission working party on co-ownership of the matrimonial home in 1972 and 1973 and appointed a Queen's Counsel in the following year.
 From 1977 to 1982, Millett was member of the Department of Trade Insolvency Law Review Committee.
-In 1982 he acted for the Inland Revenue in the leading tax avoidance case, Ramsay v IRC [1982] AC 300, creating a principle that ended and prevented many tax avoidance schemes.
+In 1982 he acted for the Inland Revenue in the leading tax avoidance case, Ramsay v IRC, creating a principle that ended and prevented many tax avoidance schemes.